globant-ui/css-training/content/css-properties/colors.md

 # Css Colors

-Colors are displayed combining RED, GREEN, and BLUE light.
+Colors are displayed combining .

-CSS colors are defined using a hexadecimal (HEX) notation for the combination of Red, Green, and Blue color values (RGB).
-The lowest value that can be given to one of the light sources is 0 (HEX 00).
-The highest value is 255 (HEX FF).
+The color CSS data type denotes a color in the sRGB color space (RED, GREEN, and BLUE light).

+Associated with the color in the sRGB space, a value also consists of an alpha-channel coordinate, transparency value, indicating how the color should composite with its background color.

 ## Color methods